-The death of Vanguard Group founder Jack Bogle offers a chance to reflect on the fundamental importance of controlling fees and expenses in the effort to build household wealth from modest means.
+The death of Vanguard Group founder Jack Bogle offers a chance to reflect on the long-standing debate regarding passive and active management and the role of controlling fees and expenses in the effort to build household wealth from modest means.

 Despite a global economic slowdown and increased trade tensions, most major asset managers are not predicting an imminent recession—instead they are urging clients to embrace diversification and stick to long-term strategies.